ShaliniOlivera/data_archival/README.md

 4. KEY NOTES:

-4.1 the script treats ID as unique and base each record verification on the unique id 4.2 discrepancies will be displayed in the summary wether the cause is missing records or mismatch in records 4.3 the .sql file must each have the following commented out "-- residual_check", "-- retained_count", "-- expected_count_for_retention" and below each is the identical table name. otherwise, the result will show multiple rows
+4.1 the script treats ID as unique and base each record verification on the unique id. in the event that there needs to be multiple IDs, rename the other ones
+4.2 discrepancies will be displayed in the summary wether the cause is missing records or mismatch in records 4.3 the .sql file must each have the following commented out "-- residual_check", "-- retained_count", "-- expected_count_for_retention" and below each is the identical table name. otherwise, the result will show multiple rows
 4.4 "-- residual_check" query for the source database to check if everything from the tmp table for archival are all removed (result should always be 0)